Quantifying mandibular positioning error and simulated temporomandibular joint-space changes in patient-specific occlusal splints: Method

-Positioning occlusal splints are constructed based on predefined mandibular transformations.
+Occlusal positioning splints are constructed based on predefined mandibular transformations.
 The occlusal surface is transferred according to the transformation mapping the mandible from a reference position to a target position.

-In this formulation, the splint can be interpreted as a physical realization of a transformation acting on a rigid body.
+In this formulation, the splint can be interpreted as a physical realisation of a transformation acting on a rigid body.
 This enables direct correspondence between the designed mandibular position and the resulting occlusal configuration \cite{TOMAKA2025104527} (Figure~\ref{fig:motion_registration2}).